Blankphrase/Github-clone-with-angularjs/README.md

-# `github-clone` — replica of gihub built with AngularJS
+# `github-clone` — replica of github built with AngularJS

 ## Getting Started